tumblr/colossus/colossus-docs/src/main/paradox/streaming.md

 @@snip [PipeExamples.scala](../scala/PipeExamples.scala) { #full_push }

+See the docs for @extref[Sink](docs:colossus.streaming.Sink) for more information on how to push to sinks and also some built-in functions to work with them.

 ### Pulling from Sources

 Similar to sinks, calling `pull()` on a Source returns a `PullResult[T]`.
 This may